timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 Because the test class implements from XUnit's `IClassFixture` interface, the tests inside this class will share a single test context.
 The API will only be bootstrapped once for all the tests and will be cleanup afterward.

 This is everything we need to write the first test.
-Using the `HttpClient` we can make a GET request, and assert the response it gives back.
+Using the `HttpClient` we can make a GET request and assert the response the API gives back.

 ```cs{10-18}
 public class WeatherForecastControllerTests: IClassFixture<WebApplicationFactory<Api.Startup>>